payday1991/ultraCheapSpeedDistanceCounter/README.md

 - Charging: USB Type-C socket with a silicone rubber plug.

 ## License
-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.
+See the LICENSE file for details.